 - Graduate studies in physics and physics related fields (e.g., astronomy)

 We're here to help.
 Don't hesitate to get in touch.

-Graduate students should meet regularly with graduate programs advisor Dr. Paul Pancella.
-He holds regular advising office hours and is also available by appointment.
+Graduate students should meet regularly with graduate programs advisor Dr. Kirk Korista.
+Dr. Korista will be on sabbatical during the fall 2018 semester, so department chair Dr. Paul Pancella will be advising graduate students.
+The graduate advisor holds regular advising office hours and is also available by appointment.